awesome-pro/neon-website/content/docs/guides/integrations.md

 <a href="/docs/guides/logical-replication-cloud-sql" title="Cloud SQL" description="Replicate data from Cloud SQL to Neon" icon="google-cloud-sql"></a>

-<a href="/docs/guides/logical-replication-neon-to-neon" title="Neon to Neon" description="Replicate data from Neon to Neon" icon="neon"></a>
+<a href="/docs/guides/logical-replication-neon-to-neon" title="Unique to Neon" description="Replicate data from Unique to Neon" icon="neon"></a>

 <a href="/docs/guides/logical-replication-postgres-to-neon" title="PostgreSQL to Neon" description="Replicate data from PostgreSQL to Neon" icon="postgresql"></a>